Way to Get First Reviews Faster on Amazon: ‘Amazon Early Reviewer Program’

 Getting Authorized ‘Paid Reviews’

 Okay, ‘Paid reviews or not paid reviews, that is the question’ here.
 The fact is that you need reviews somehow – they’re a factor in how well you rank and feature in buy boxes, as well as a trust indicator for future customers.
 A product with no or very few reviews can be a red flag to many people who would rather wait to see what others have to say about it.
-In that ugly time, you are getting some authorized reviews spending a low budget, isn’t it enough?
+In that ugly time, you are getting some authentic reviews spending a low budget, isn’t it worth it?

 If you are selling a new product that has few reviews, this program could very well be worth it.
 But keep in mind that the reviews you receive won’t necessarily be positive unless you are actually selling a quality product.
 Keep in mind that, the EARLY REVIEWER PROGRAM has also some demerits and you have to face them very carefully.
 So, here are some common disadvantages people usually face using this program: